GuitarML/SmartAmpPro/README.md

 3. A terminal window should pop up and execute the training script.
 If it appears and quickly disappears, check that your model name doesn't already exist in the SmartAmpPro/models directory, or check that the python libraries were installed correctly.
 To further troubleshoot, navigate to the SmartAmpPro directory, open a cmd prompt and manually run "python train.py <input.wav(s)> <name>"
+4. An analysis plot will show the training results (plots and samples are saved to the SmartAmpPro/models directory).
+Close the plot to resume using the plugin normally.
-4. After training has completed (should take 5 minutes or less), you will now have a newly created model to select in the plugin drop down box.
+5. After training has completed (should take 5 minutes or less), you will now have a newly created model to select in the plugin drop down box.

 Note: You can modify the train.py script to test different parameters, but it may produce undesired results in the plugin.